What does a perfect child look like? Well-behaved, truthful and thoughtful? Never dirty, unkind or grumpy?

-When my kids were younger, I followed the parenting guidance of an organization called Systematic Training for Effective Parenting (STEP).
+When my kids were younger, I was a facilitator for an organization, still in existence, called Systematic Training for Effective Parenting (STEP).
 They recommend weekly family meetings for “making decisions, giving encouragement, and talking about problems.”
 Children feel involved, respected and responsible, plus they grow up knowing that they have a forum for airing problems and feelings.

 Children learn more from our attitudes and behavior than from our words.
 What do they learn?
-Whether they’re valuable, and how they should interact with others.
+Whether they’re valuable, and how they should interact with the world.

 And our attitude will show up in our bodies.
 The tone of our voice, the look in our eyes, the tightness in our jaw, the position of our hands – all these will send a message of whether we’re supportive.
 And if we’re not in the mood to discipline lovingly, we’re the ones who need a timeout.

 The opposite of anger is understanding.
-That means discovering why children do what they do and working with the cause of their behavior rather than just trying to control their behavior.
+And that means discovering why children do what they do and working with the cause of their behavior rather than just trying to control their behavior.

 Whatever consequence we choose for broken rules, most important is to keep believing the best about our kids.
-When we believe they’re capable, that they can effectively deal with their mistakes and the results, they’ll feel empowered.
-As we’re confident in them, they’ll feel confident in themselves.
+When we believe that they’re capable and that they can effectively handle their mistakes, they’ll feel empowered.
+As we feel confident in them, they’ll feel confident in themselves.